 - Be enrolled in and receive e-Statements

 Liberty First’s Kasasa Cash has no monthly service fees or minimum balance requirement, but does require a $50 minimum opening deposit.
-Nationwide ATM fees will be reimbursed up to $15 per month, with individual ATM fees of $5 or higher requiring a receipt for reimbursement.
-While the Kasasa Cash comes with free online banking and bill pay, “a Bill Pay non-usage fee of $4.95 per month will be charged after 2 months of non-use.”
-There is a limit of one account per Social Security number.
+Unlimited check writing is available and a free Mastercard debit card will be issued following account opening.
+Nationwide ATM fees will be reimbursed up to $15 per month, if all qualifying requirements are met.
+Individual ATM fees of $5 or higher require a receipt for reimbursement.
+There is a limit of one account per Social Security number, and it may not be used as a commercial account.